Cognitive sovereignty

 With the rise of AI, a new crop of Silicon Valley ‘founders’ believes that having ‘taste’ alone is enough to build a business, because the machines will take care of implementation.
 A tech company with a workforce requiring no salaries, no health insurance, no life-work balance, no holidays, no sick leave—this has been an investor wet dream for decades.

 But breakthroughs don’t come from connecting zeroes and ones.
-They from connecting neurons.
+They come from connecting neurons.
 To have ‘taste’ or ‘good ideas’ humans must nurture their brains through learning, processing, and internalizing knowledge.